Penalized Estimation of Directed Acyclic Graphs From Discrete Data: Problem Formulation

-where $\Pi_i^{\mathcal{G}} = \left\{j \in V: (j, i) \in E \right\}$ is called the set of parents of $X_i$ and $p(x_i|\Pi_i^{\mathcal{G}})$ denotes the conditional density of $X_i$ given $\Pi_i^{\mathcal{G}}$.
+where $\Uppi_i^{\mathcal{G}} = \left\{j \in V: (j, i) \in E \right\}$ is called the set of parents of $X_i$ and $p(x_i|\Uppi_i^{\mathcal{G}})$ denotes the conditional density of $X_i$ given $\Uppi_i^{\mathcal{G}}$.
 Throughout the paper, we use $j$ and $X_j$ interchangeably.

 Given a joint distribution, there may exist multiple factorizations of the form in (\ref{eq:BNdef}), leading to different DAGs.
-The DAGs encoding the same set of joint distributions form an equivalence class of Bayesian networks.
-Therefore, it may not be possible to distinguish equivalent DAGs from observational data alone.
-See \cite{Aragam14} for related discussion on Gaussian Bayesian networks.
+The DAGs encoding the same set of conditional independence relations form an equivalence class.
+All DAGs in the same equivalence class have the same skeleton and v-structures.
+Here, a v-structure is a triplet $\{i, j, k\} \subset V$ of the form $i \rightarrow k \leftarrow j$, while $i$ and $j$ are not directly connected.
 However, when used for causal inference, equivalent DAGs do not have the same causal interpretation and can be differentiated based on experimental data.
-There are methods for learning causal relations from a mix of observational and experimental data \citep{cooper1999causal,meganck2006learning,Ellis08} and related work on inferring gene networks from perturbed expression data \citep{pe2001inferring,pournara2004reconstruction}.
+There are methods for learning causal DAGs from a mix of observational and experimental data \citep{cooper1999causal,meganck2006learning,Ellis08,hauser2015jointly} and related work on inferring gene networks from perturbed expression data \citep{pe2001inferring,pournara2004reconstruction, shojaie2014inferring}.

-We describe below how the joint distribution of a Bayesian network can be modified to incorporate experimental data.
+We describe briefly how the joint distribution of a Bayesian network can be modified to incorporate experimental data.
 For a detailed account of causal inference using Bayesian networks, please refer to \citet{Pearl00} and references therein.
-Briefly, assuming $X_i$, $i\in \mathcal{M}\subset\{1,\ldots,p\}$, is under experimental intervention, the joint density in (\ref{eq:BNdef}) becomes
+Assuming $X_i$, $i\in \mathcal{M}\subset\{1,\ldots,p\}$, is under experimental intervention, the joint density in (\ref{eq:BNdef}) becomes

 where $p(x_i|\bullet)$ specifies the distribution of $X_i$ under intervention.
 Experimental data generated from $\mathcal{G}$ can therefore be considered as being generated from the DAG $\mathcal{G}'$ obtained by removing all directed edges in $\mathcal{G}$ pointing to the variables under intervention.
-It should be noted that \eqref{eq:BNint} also applies to observational data for which $\mathcal{M}$ is simply empty.
+It should be noted that \eqref{eq:BNint} also applies to observational data for which $\mathcal{M}$ is simply empty, and in this case, \eqref{eq:BNint} reduces to \eqref{eq:BNdef}.
 Hereafter, we develop our method under the assumption that part of the data are generated under experimental intervention, while regarding purely observational data as the special case of $\mathcal{M}=\varnothing$.